 With these and other options, there’s something for everyone in the Shockoe Atelier shop.

-Shockoe Atelier offers men’s jeans like the Standard Linen Selvedge, $215; the Slim Kojima, $250; the Standard Kojima, $250; and the Slim Stretch Selvedge,$225
+There are still some fashion brands that are committed to making jeans in the USAShockoe Atelier offers men’s jeans like the Standard Linen Selvedge, $215; the Slim Kojima, $250; the Standard Kojima, $250; and the Slim Stretch Selvedge,$225

 There you have it!
 We hope the options on this list inspired you to check out new brands that you may not be as familiar with.
 While some of the options on this list are well-known in the American manufacturing space, others are hidden gems that we’re so excited to share with you.

 While there are classic companies that outsource manufacturing, there are plenty of amazing options that are American-made.
-Even if you haven’t felt called to pursue American-made products in the past, there’s no better time to invest in businesses in your local area and in the country as a whole.
+Even if you haven’t felt called to pursue American-made products in the past, there’s no better time to invest in businesses in your local area and the country as a whole.

-If you have a favorite that’s not on the list, let us know and we’ll check it out for a future post!
+If you have a favorite that’s not on the list, let us know, and we’ll check it out for a future post!